Find below the key stats for the UK ecommerce market.

 Sofort, also known as Pay now with Klarna, is a popular online banking method in Germany, Austria, and Switzerland, and Belgium.
 Sofort is also available in Italy, the Netherlands, Poland, Spain, and the United Kingdom.

-MasterCard is one of world's best known online payment methods and dominant credit card brands.
-MasterCard is truly a global payment brand, supporting 150 currencies with over 35 million acceptance locations (point-of-sale and online) in over 210 countries.
+Visa is one of world's best known online payment methods and largest credit card brand.
+Visa truly is a global payment brand with acceptance at point-of-sale and online in over 170 countries.

 The Apple Pay payment service allows consumers to pay contactless, in-app and on desktop through the newest Apple Macbook and iMac's.
 Consumers are able to securely store credit and debit card details into their Apple Pay wallet and confirm payment by simply scanning their fingerprint with Apple's Touch ID or by using Face ID.